Arun13cse/Myweb/README.md

 This application demonstrate web application design using Flask (Python).

-This code is the emplementaion of the book _Flask Web Development Developing Web Applications with Python_ by _Miguel Grinberg_
+This code is the implementaion of the book _Flask Web Development Developing Web Applications with Python_ by _Miguel Grinberg_